Send inquiries to: firstname.lastname@example.org

 Other diaphragm technologies can not approach the linear movement of the Planot diaphragm.
 If you look at plots of the “response” of speaker surrounds you will see that their compliance is not uniform.
 Also it is not uniform when comparing both the out and in extremes of its’ travel.

-The magnetic homing of a Planot driver applies minimal dampening during the limited travel at high frequencies but dampening increases linearly at lower frequencies when there is a corresponding longer travel of the diaphragm.
+The magnetic homing of a Planot driver applies minimal damping during the limited travel at high frequencies but damping increases linearly at lower frequencies when there is a corresponding longer travel of the diaphragm.

 The Planot driver does not flex as all traditional drivers do.
 The forces acting on the diaphragm differ in a critical way.
 The forces are torsional, as opposed to the tensile forces acting on other diaphragms.
 The main inertial forces in the Planot speaker are dissipated down its length and don't cause the diaphragm to flex as a cone does.